ydahal1/ydahal1/jokes.md

-Frankenstein enters a bodybuilding competition and finds he has seriously misunderstood the objective.
+What do you call a fake noodle?
+An impasta.

 [
-Thu Jun 18 01:09:51 UTC 2026
+Fri Jun 19 01:15:30 UTC 2026
  ]